 Danielle loves to ride her bike, and I am surprised she can as the bike is so wobbly and rickety.
 Daddy says it's not worth fixing so she just had to learn with wobbles and all.
 The purse is in case a two year just might need something while "on the road".

-I went to get my camera as she had been "reading" a book to her "baby" but by the time I came back she told me that "my baby need a nap" and she went inside and put it to bed.
+I went to get my camera as she had been "reading" a book to her "baby" but by the time I came back, she told me that "my baby needs a nap" and she went inside and put it to bed.

 Our first Pet

-So we finally got out real first pet (we had fish but that hardly counts) a bunny rabbit.
-It was love at first sight...for the bunny (we don't know what she thinks about all the attention) and she gets all day observation.
-Notice the four chairs, that's were she gets watched all day.
+So we finally got our real first pet (we had fish but that hardly counts) a bunny rabbit.
+It was love at first sight...for the bunny (we don't know what she thinks about all the attention) and she gets all-day observation.
+Notice the four chairs, that's where she gets watched all day.

 Friday, September 10, 2010